KubaDee/NppTextViz/README.md

 # NppTextViz
 ### by Jakub Dvorak

-This plugin is meant to show or hide lines with or without clipboard text.
+This plugin is meant to hide or show lines to help you analysing larger files - logs for example.
+You can hide all lines that contain text pattern.
 Or simply select several lines and hide them.
 Plugin is based on TextFX plugin v0.25 by Chris Severance.
-Plugin is still in beta.
-So if you find any issue please let me know.

 Instruction: